cravies/pomodoro-python/README.md

 # pomodoro-python
-Mostly vibe coded python pomodoro tracker
+Pomodoro tracker for personal use